selamiwork/inno_setup_script/README.md

     Main script file.
  - ipaddress.iss

-    additioanal pascal script file to create a page to change ip address.
+    Additioanal pascal script file to create a page to change ip address.
 You may need to reconsider if you add a custom page to your installation file.

+- Files

+    Additional package files as example includes for your installation file.

+- Output

+    Inno setup output file.